-During 2021, the ownership of our ordinary shares by our former largest shareholder, ARK Investment Management LLC ("ARK"), decreased from 21.9% to 11.7%.
-In 2022, that ownership percentage decreased to 2.6%, whereby ARK was no longer a major shareholder.
+During 2022, the percentage ownership of our ordinary shares by our former largest shareholder, ARK Investment Management LLC ("ARK"), decreased from 11.7% to 2.6%, whereby ARK was no longer a major shareholder.

-During 2021, the ownership of our ordinary shares by PRIMECAP Management Company, one of our former major shareholders, decreased from 8.6% to 5.8%.
-In 2022, its ownership further declined to 4.8%, whereby it was no longer a major shareholder.
+During 2022, the percentage ownership of our ordinary shares by PRIMECAP Management Company, one of our former major shareholders, decreased from 5.8% to 4.8%, whereby it was no longer a major shareholder.

-In 2021, the ownership of our ordinary shares by Sumitomo Mitsui Trust Holdings, Inc., another one of our former major shareholders, decreased from 7.3% to 6.9%.
-During 2022, its percentage ownership declined further, to 2.5%, whereby it was no longer a major shareholder.
+In 2022, the percentage ownership of our ordinary shares by Sumitomo Mitsui Trust Holdings, Inc., another one of our former major shareholders, decreased from 6.9% to 2.5%, whereby it was no longer a major shareholder.

-During 2023, and/or early 2024, several new major shareholders acquired ownership of over 5% of our ordinary shares, including Rubric Capital Management, Neuberger Berman Group LLC, The Goldman Sachs Group, Inc., and Farhad Fred Ebrahimi and Mary Wilkie Ebrahimi.
+During 2023, and 2024, several new major shareholders acquired ownership of over 5% of our ordinary shares, including Rubric Capital Management, Neuberger Berman Group LLC, The Goldman Sachs Group, Inc., and Farhad Fred Ebrahimi and Mary Wilkie Ebrahimi.